Skip to content

 Prerequisites

-• Claude Code installed
+• Claude Code installed with /plugin support

 • Basic familiarity with Claude Code's plugin system